• Overview & Examples

 For a driver with a full license, the legal limit of blood alcohol is 0.05.
 If you have been found driving a motor vehicle with a prescribed concentration of alcohol greater than 0.05, you will be taken to a local police station for a proper alcohol analysis.
 Should the analysis disclose a blood alcohol level of 0.05 or higher, you will be charged with a drink driving offence.

 Generally, the Courts will be more lenient in terms of the punishment prescribed if a guilty plea is entered at the earliest opportunity.
-In addition to a guilty plea, the Court will also take into account the level of remorse shown, the explanation provided for the offence, any engagement in a Traffic Offenders Rehabilitation program as well as testimonial evidence that you can provide in support of your character.
+In addition to a guilty plea, the Court will also take into account the level of remorse shown, the explanation provided for the offence, any engagement in a Traffic Offenders Rehabilitation program, as well as testimonial evidence that you can provide in support of your character.

 If you are convicted of a drink driving offence, you can appeal the conviction itself or the penalty imposed against you.
 Any appeal must be lodged within 28 days from the day you were convicted.
 Otherwise, you will need leave to appeal.
 There is no guarantee that the Court will grant you leave to appeal.